brandf/WaveFunctionCollapse/README.md

     - This bares some resemblance to stable diffusion as well
     - A recent paper about Loop Transformers did this with a single block transformer, however I'm imagining it to be more than one.
     - Since we switched to an entropy-minimizing autoencoder, it means it's easy for an iterative solver to detect when it's converged (zero velocity/change) and early exit.
 Now the cost can be proportional to the complexity of the problem, or even the available compute / latency requirements.

+Rather than trying to speculate by computing a tree of possible definite futures, which is very expensive, we are going to use a single list of uncertain speculated embeddings.
+You can think of these as the average of each layer of the tree, however we are going to directly predict them.
+This will hopefully allow the attention to work across past and future, while preserving the uncertain nature of future events.

 The outputs of the Transformer Blocks are initially handled similar to the decoder-LLM, during training loss is injected into each output via the disembedding projection, during inference things are a little different.